-- The maturity and functionality of APIs vary significantly across NoSQL products. - MongoDB's idiomatic drivers minimize onboarding time for new developers and simplify application development. - Through the use of a pluggable storage architecture, MongoDB can be extended with new capabilities, and configured for optimal use of specific hardware architectures.
+- The maturity and functionality of APIs vary significantly across non-relational products. - MongoDB's idiomatic drivers minimize onboarding time for new developers and simplify application development. - Not all SQL is created equal.
+Carefully evaluate the SQL-like APIs offered by non-relational databases to ensure they can meet the needs of your application and developers